Tharun Sudhir

+He made his directorial debut with the multistarer Chowka which was a commercially successful movie.
+He is a recipient of one Filmfare and two SIIMA Awards for best director.

 Early life

 Tharun Sudhir is the son of yesteryear Kannada film actor Sudhir and Malathi Sudhir.
+Tharun's brother Nanda Kishore is also a Kannada movie director.
 Tharun completed his studies from the KLE College.
 He finished his hotel management course and worked at the Ashoka Hotel for 1 year.
 Apart from his interest in movies, Tharun also desired to pursue a career in Cricket.

 Career

-Tharun Kishore Sudhir is an Indian actor, writer and director, who works predominantly in the Kannada film industry.
-After working as a co-director for the 2012 movie Rambo, Tharun made his directorial debut with the movie Chowka in 2017.
-The movie starred prominent Sandalwood actors such as Prajwal Devraj, Diganth, Prem Kumar and Vijay Raghavendra and received critical acclaim.
-Tharun Kishore's next project was Roberrt has Darshan in the lead and the movie was released on 11 March 2021.
+Acting

 Tharun has also acted in a few movies.
 While he made his debut as a child artist in Ganeshana Maduve, Tharun made his senior debut with the movie Excuse Me.
 He was also seen in movies such as Chappale, Jothe Jotheyali, Vidhyarthi, Navagraha, and Vishnu Sena.

-Tharun's brother Nanda Kishore is also a Kannada movie director.